theshajha/theshajha/_posts/2022-11-16-serendepitous-experiments.md

 When I was 18, I would charge small business money to build websites for them.

 Once back in college, I visited my college souvenir store.
 I didn't buy anything but soon after I started a merchandise business.
 Selling directly to the college administration.
-Next, I opened up an e-commerce website where students could shop directly.
+Shortly after, I opened up an e-commerce website where students could shop directly.
 In less than a year, I had enough to cover my college tuition fee.

-Right after college, I built a platform where people could buy from local stores instead of shopping for the smallest item from Amazon or Flipkart.
+After college, I built a platform where people could buy from local stores instead of shopping for the smallest item from Amazon or Flipkart.
 After ten months of attempting to make this work, I went broke.
 I still kept pushing.
 Loaning money to keep the business afloat.
 Until I realized I had surmounted debt almost the size of what even the best job would pay me in a year.

 I quit the idea to find a job that would allow me to pay back those debts.
 I worked as a software engineer, and then product manager for about three years.